Wadō-ryū: History

 The founder of Wadō-ryū, Hironori Ōtsuka, was born on 1 June 1892 in Shimodate, Ibaraki Prefecture, Japan.
 In 1898, Ōtsuka began practicing koryū jujutsu under Chojiro Ebashi.
 From 1905–1921, he studied Shindō Yōshin-ryū jujutsu under Tatsusaburo Nakayama.
 In 1922, he met Gichin Funakoshi and began to train under him.
 In 1924, Ōtsuka became one of the first students promoted to black belt in karate by Funakoshi.
 To broaden his knowledge of Karate, Ōtsuka also studied with other prominent masters such as Kenwa Mabuni of Shitō-ryū and Motobu Chōki.

-In 1929, Ōtsuka organized the first school karate club at Tokyo University.
+By 1927, Ōtsuka had become an assistant instructor in Funakoshi's Shotokan school.
+In 1929, Ōtsuka organised the first school karate club at Tokyo University.
 Eiichi Eriguchi coined the term 'Wadō-ryū' in 1934.

 In 1938, Ōtsuka registered his style of karate with the Dai Nippon Butoku Kai under the name of "Shinshu Wadoryu Karate-Jujutsu."
 Soon after, however, this was shortened to "Wadō-ryū" (和道流).
 In 1938, the Dai Nippon Butoku Kai awarded Ōtsuka the rank of Renshi-Go, followed in 1942 by the rank of Kyoshi-Go.
 It was around this time that Tatsuo Suzuki, founder of the WIKF, began training in Wadō-ryū.
 In 1944, Ōtsuka was appointed Japan's Chief Karate Instructor.
 In 1946, Ōtsuka awarded Tatsuo Suzuki the rank of 2nd dan.

 Around 1950, Jiro Ōtsuka (the founder's second son) began training in Wadō-ryū while in his adolescent years.
 In 1951, Ōtsuka awarded Tatsuo Suzuki the rank of 5th dan, the highest rank awarded in Wadō-ryū at that time.
 In 1952, the Wadō-ryū headquarters (honbu) was established at the Meiji University dojo in Tokyo.
 In 1954, its name was changed to Zen Nippon Karate Renmei (All Japan Karate Federation).
 In 1955, Ōtsuka published "Karatejutsu no Kenkyu," a book expounding his style of karate.
 In 1963, he dispatched Suzuki, along with Toru Arakawa and Hajimu Takashima, to spread Wadō-ryū around the world.

-In 1964, the Japan Karate Federation (JKF) was established as a general organization for all karate styles.
-Wadō-ryū joined this organization as a major group.
+In 1964, the Japan Karate Federation (JKF) was established as a general organisation for all karate styles.
+Wadō-ryū joined this organisation as a major group.
 In 1965, Ōtsuka and Yoshiaki Ajari recorded onto film (which is now still available on two video tapes) much of the legacy of Wadō-ryū karate.
 The first video, "Wadō-ryū Karate Volume 1," consists of: in-depth history and recollections; demonstrations of the eight Kihon No Tsuki body shifts; the first five Kihon-Kumite; and the kata Pinan 1–5, Kūshankū, Jion, Naihanchi, and Seishan.
 The second video, "Wadō-ryū Karate Volume 2," consists of: more history; the kata Chintō, Niseishi, Rōhai, Wanshu, and Jitte; as well as Kihon-Kumite 6–10, along with application.
 In 1966, Ōtsuka was awarded the Order of the Rising Sun, Fifth Class by Emperor Hirohito for his dedication to the introduction and teaching of karate.
-On 5 June 1967, the Wadō-ryū organization changed its name to "Wadōkai."
+On 5 June 1967, the Wadō-ryū organisation changed its name to "Wadōkai."